asticode/go-astitodo/README.md

     Usage of go-astitodo:
         -a string
-            Only TODOs assigned to this username will be displayed -e
+            Only TODOs assigned to this username(s) will be displayed.( user OR user,anotheruser) -e
             Path that will be excluded from the process -f string